Fazil-Jahangir/InstaShop/README.md

-# InstaShop - a mobile application for fast shopping checkout!
+# InstaShop - an andriod application for fast shopping checkout!
 by Fazil Jahangir